ostdotcom/website-docupony/website/versioned_docs/version-0.9.1/0_03_CHANGELOG.md

 - New Transfers API
 	- POST to `/transfers`, transfers OST⍺ Prime to an arbitrary address on the utility chain
 	- GET to `/transfers/{id},` gets the identified transfer
-	- GET to `/transfers`, gets a list of transfers
+	- GET to `/transfers`, gets the list of transfers

 - New Token API
 	- GET to `/token`, gets the branded token economy information